Alarmod/MRI_MedicalAnalysis/Tutorial.md

 3. Install [OpenCV 4.9.0+](https://opencv.org)

-4. Confiure, build and install _yolo_segment_with_nanobind_ module:
+4. Confiure, build and install [automated_workplace/yolo_segment_with_nanobind](https://github.com/Alarmod/MRI_MedicalAnalysis/tree/main/automated_workplace/yolo_segment_with_nanobind) module:

 In version 8.2.43 of the Ultralytics library, the order of obtaining segmentation masks was changed, the [developers abandoned the use of sigmoid function](https://github.com/ultralytics/ultralytics/pull/13939), which affected the results of neural networks trained on an earlier version of the library.
 If you retrain artificial neural networks with Ultralytics >8.2.42, change _#define USE_SIGMOID_FUNC true_ to _#define USE_SIGMOID_FUNC false_ in [automated_workplace/yolo_segment_with_nanobind/yolo_segment_with_nanobind.cpp](https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/automated_workplace/yolo_segment_with_nanobind/yolo_segment_with_nanobind.cpp)

 You must set actual path for ONNXRuntime and OpenCV, runtime version, compatible with your compiler.
 This directories with _bin_, _lib_ and _include_ subfolders.
-Settings must be set over _yolo_segment_with_nanobind/build.bat_ file.
+Settings must be set over [automated_workplace/yolo_segment_with_nanobind/build.bat](https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/automated_workplace/yolo_segment_with_nanobind/build.bat) file.
 After configuration, the file or commands inside _build.bat_ must be launched (executed).

 5. Configure path for system libs (_bin_ or _lib_ folders) over file [automated_workplace/boot.py](https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/automated_workplace/boot.py):